FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 Multiple values, single connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Multiple values (indicating a univariate timeseries) for 15-minute time intervals for a single connection, posted 5 minutes after realisation.
+Multiple values (indicating a univariate timeseries) for 15-minute time intervals for a single connection, posted 5 minutes after each realisation.

 .. code-block:: json